Skip to Content

 Finally, if no scoring opportunity is available, then 1 could simply run the team’s set plays or some other basketball offense strategy.

-This section contains the second press offense play that is more advanced than the first with various passing options to potentially score points, primarily near the basket as well as near perimeter areas of the court as an alternative choice.
+This section features a press offense play that is more advanced than the first with various passing options to potentially score points, primarily near the basket as well as near perimeter areas of the court as an alternative choice.

-Additionally, these example diagrams are referenced from Game-Winning Plays for Special Situations by Jay Wright.
+Additionally, this play alongside plays 4 and 5 below are referenced from Game-Winning Plays for Special Situations by Jay Wright.

 In terms of the set-up, 2 begins in possession of the ball out of bounds and will execute the inbound pass.